pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_hotkeys.rst

 .. py:function:: countHotKeys()

+ :return: integer

- Return number of hotkeys defined in the whole sim -- not just those you defined..
+ Return number of hotkeys defined in the whole sim -- not just those you defined.
+When a hot key is unregistered, it will reduce the count.

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMUnregisterHotKey>`__ :index:`XPLMUnregisterHotKey`

 .. py:function:: getNthHotKey(index)

+ :param int index: 0-based index
+ :return: XPLMHotKeyID capsule of *nth* hotkey in the whole sim.

  Returns HotKeyID of Nth hotkey (0-based indexing).